-COPA's April 24, 2024 document production shows that CCSAO waived any claimed deliberative process privilege and demonstrates that Deputy Chief ASA Jessica Scheller's Declaration to this Court in asserting the deliberative process privilege failed to account for her Office's participation in the COPA investigations related to Watts.
+Documents produced in this litigation show that CCSAO waived any claimed deliberative process privilege and demonstrates that Deputy Chief ASA Jessica Scheller's Declaration to this Court in asserting the deliberative process privilege failed to account for her Office's participation in the COPA investigations related to Watts.

-The documents now produced clearly demonstrate that ASA Scheller's contention that "CCSAO and some of its agents spoke very generally about these cases to the press, there was no disclosure of specific factual or legal analysis, nor of the deliberative process for any specific case" is incorrect.
+The documents clearly demonstrate that ASA Scheller's contention that "CCSAO and some of its agents spoke very generally about these cases to the press, there was no disclosure of specific factual or legal analysis, nor of the deliberative process for any specific case" is incorrect.
 Dkt.
 534-3, ¶ 8.
 The produced documents show in fact that CIU's then-Deputy ASA Adduci, at the direction of then-CIU Director ASA Rotert, had detailed conversations with a third-party (COPA) about the CCSAO's analysis of how it determined whether to agree to vacate Watts-related convictions.

-In the documents that have now surfaced, COPA Investigator Dion stated that ASA Rotert was willing to let COPA investigators "speak to Ms. Adduci about her deliberations in the Watts-related petitions," COPA-WATTS_142982-142983, and the documents produced show that discussion did, in fact, occur.
-The April 24, 2024 COPA production contains memoranda and notes detailing the discussions between COPA investigators and the CCSAO, primarily through ASA Adduci, across multiple days, with almost two dozen cases being discussed.8 These documents
+COPA Investigator Dion stated that ASA Rotert was willing to let COPA investigators "speak to Ms. Adduci about her deliberations in the Watts-related petitions," COPA-WATTS_142982-142983, and the documents produced show that discussion did, in fact, occur.